ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Related Work

 Our work lies at the intersection of three key AI-for-Math research areas: automated formal proof synthesis, auto-formalization, and retrieval-augmented learning for mathematical reasoning.
 We focus on the most relevant approaches and highlight differences from our unified framework.

-\textbf{Auto-Formalization.} Auto-formalization translates NL mathematics into FL, but most existing work focuses on theorem formalization rather than proofs. \textbf{Theorem-only approaches} include Herald-translator~\citep{gao2024herald}, which extracts FL theorems from Mathlib4 and trains on informal counterparts, and Kimina-Autoformalizer~\citep{wang2025kimina}, which fine-tunes models with expert iteration.
-These excel at translating theorems but cannot handle proofs. \textbf{Proof auto-formalization} has received limited attention.
+\textbf{Auto-Formalization.} Auto-formalization translates NL mathematics into FL, but most existing work focuses on theorem formalization rather than proofs. \textbf{\textit{Theorem-only approaches}} include Herald-translator~\citep{gao2024herald}, which extracts FL theorems from Mathlib4 and trains on informal counterparts, and Kimina-Autoformalizer~\citep{wang2025kimina}, which fine-tunes models with expert iteration.
+These excel at translating theorems but cannot handle proofs. \textbf{\textit{Proof auto-formalization}} has received limited attention.
 Draft-Sketch-Prove~\citep{jiang2022draft} converts NL proofs into formal sketches in Isabelle with open conjectures, then fills gaps using predefined tactics and tools like Sledgehammer~\citep{paulsson2012three}.
 FormL4~\citep{lu2024process} trains on GPT-4 informalized Mathlib proofs with process-supervised step-level Lean compilation feedback.

-\emph{Key Differences:} Our approach is the first to jointly learn representations for NL and FL theorem-proof pairs, enabling cross-modal retrieval to guide formalization.
-Unlike prior work on isolated proof generation, we leverage semantic relationships of NL and FL proofs for contextual guidance.
+\emph{Key Differences:} Our approach is the first to jointly learn representations for NL and FL theorem+proof pairs, enabling cross-modal retrieval to guide formalization.
+Unlike prior work, we leverage semantic relationships of NL and FL proofs for contextual guidance.